jfischoff/port-utils/EventHandlerPattern.md

 If a client library uses `wait` in production code it is possible they would like to know what is happening inside the loop of `wait`.

-Imagine a user knows that their program is stuck in the `wait` function in production but they are not sure why.
+Imagine a user knows that their program is stuck in the `wait` function but they are not sure why.
 Ideally `wait` should provide some way to gain insight into why it is blocked.
-This where the Event Handler pattern comes in.
+This where the `EventHandler` pattern comes in.

 We offer an advanced API that with the following signature: